paul-reiners/smartcab/doc/report.md

 *Does your agent get close to finding an optimal policy, i.e. reach the destination in the minimum possible time, and not incur any penalties?*

 I measured how close I was to finding an optimal policy by dividing the total rewards accrued during a trial by the maximum possible total rewards possible during that trial.
-You can see convergence towards an optimal policy in this plot:
+You can see convergence towards an optimal policy in the plot below.

 ![learning growth](learning_growth.png "Learning growth")